mdvanes/tubestarjs/README.md

 ## TODO

-- prevent the blinking of markers on each update
 - add second event source for HTM (multiple topics in one call?)
 - use fp-ts and/or RxJS observable
 - https://github.com/dekguh/Leaflet.MoveMarker